 5 Great Ways To Use AI In Your Test Automation

-Before looking at automation-testing examples affected by machine learning, you need to define what machine learning actually is.
-At its core, ML is a pattern-recognition technology-it that uses patterns identified by your machine learning algorithms to predict future trends.
+Before looking at test automation examples affected by machine learning, you need to define what machine learning is.
+ML is a pattern-recognition technology that uses patterns your machine learning algorithms identified to predict future trends.

-Ml can consume tons of complex information and find patterns that are predictive, and then alert you to those differences.
-That’s why ML is so powerful.
+Ml can consume tons of complex information, find predictive patterns, and then alert you to those differences.
 AI is about to change testing in many ways.
-Here are five test automation scenarios that already leverage AI, and how to use it in your testing successfully.
+Here are five test automation scenarios that leverage AI and how to use it successfully in your testing.

 1. Do visual, automated validation UI testing